BOYS' BASKETBALL PROGRAM

 Coach Lockhart is married to Sharicka (Brackens), a former All-State basketball player (1997) at DHS.
 They have two children - Kevin and Joslin.

 Ron Booth begins his third season on the Duncan Demons boys’ basketball staff, moving up to the varsity staff after serving the previous two seasons as the head 7th grade coach and head 6th grade coach, respectively.
+Coach Booth will serve as a varsity assistant coach and as the director of basketball operations.
 A well-respected multi-sport coach, Coach Booth believes fundamentals are the key to building a strong foundation for an athletic program.
 This philosophy makes him a perfect fit on Coach McGuire’s staff.

 A former newspaper sports editor (that included a stint at The Duncan Banner); Coach Booth won multiple journalism awards.
 Since entering the educational arena, Coach Booth has been recognized for his hard work both in the classroom and on the field/court.
 In 2011, he was named the Assistant Coach of the Year by the Oklahoma Baseball Coaches’ Association.
 In 2015, he was honored as the Teacher of the Year for Geronimo Public Schools.

-An alumnus of Empire High School, Coach Booth graduated from Cameron University with a Bachelor’s Degree in English/Journalism.
-Additionally, he received a Master’s Degree from Cameron in Educational Leadership.
+An alumnus of Empire High School, Coach Booth graduated from Cameron University with Bachelor’s Degree in English/Journalism.
+Additionally, he received two Master’s Degree from Cameron.
+One master’s is in Educational Leadership and the other is in Teaching and Learning.
 At Duncan High School, he is a special education teacher.
-In addition to coaching middle school basketball, Coach Booth also coaches middle school softball and baseball.
+In addition to coaching high school basketball, Coach Booth also coaches middle school softball and baseball.

-A distant relative of John Wilkes Booth, Coach Booth is married to Kaycee.
+A distant relative of John Wilkes Booth, Coach Booth is married to Kayce.
 They have three children – Tully, Darby, and Atticus.

 Keedric Emerson begins his first season on the Duncan Demon Boys' Basketball coaching staff.
 Working as an assistant on the varsity staff, Coach Emerson will also serve as the Junior Varsity head coach.
 An alumnus of Wilson High School, Coach Emerson played for Coach McGuire from 7th grade until graduation, providing him with great insight into Coach McGuire’s mindset as a player and as a coach.